MicrosoftDocs/VBA-Docs/api/Excel.CapitalizeNamesOfDays.md

 ## Example

-This example sets Microsoft Graph to capitalize the first letter of the names of days.
+This example sets Graph to capitalize the first letter of the names of days.

 ```vb